dartmouth-cs98/dartmouth-cs98.github.io/logistics/index.md

 ## Instructor Meetings ##

-Groups will meet with the course instructor weekly to discuss progress and plan next steps.
+Groups will meet with the course instructor weekly in class to discuss progress and plan next steps.
 Ask questions, be proactive, we're here to help!
-[Schedule time here](https://calendly.com/timofei/cs98).
+You are also welcome to [Schedule individual/additional group meeting times here](https://calendly.com/timofei/cs98).

 ## Grading ##